St Teresa's Catholic Primary School

 Advent Pilgrimage of Hope

 Fr Jude celebrated the start of Advent with a special mass.
 He reminded us that we are waiting in hope for Jesus.
 The children have been thinking about showing kindness in their daily lives as they wait for the birth of Christ.
 Fr Jude blessed our Pilgrimage of Hope Candle.
 The candle is a special sign for our school during the Church’s year of hope so that it may remind us of the light of Christ and the hope he brings to the world.
-The candle will travel to each class in our school over the next two weeks.
-As it moves, we will think about our hopes—for our local community, for the wider world and for people everywhere.
-We pray that our candle will inspire us to walk together in faith, hope and love as Jesus calls us to do.
+As it moved through the school, we have thought about our hopes—for our local community, for the wider world and for people everywhere.

 Festival of Hope